 Strategies to reduce EDD costs to schools must be multifaceted to address this complex issue in various ways.
-A fundamental targeted approach must be to improve EDD cost structure and outof-pocket expenses to patients, families and schools.
-Allergy/immunology (A/I) professionals can increase awareness and utilization of programs providing free or low-cost EDDs, such as Viatris/Mylan's EpiPen4Schools program, while advocating for similar programs from additional pharmaceutical companies.18 State provision of targeted funding to school districts aimed at off-setting cost of SE may also mitigate financial barriers.
-In 2013, the School Access to Emergency Epinephrine Act encouraged states to have SE, and states developing implementation plans were given preference for federal grants.19 Additional public and private sector strategies are needed to combat barriers related to high EDD cost.
+A fundamental targeted approach must be to improve EDD cost structure and out-of-pocket expenses to patients, families, and schools.
+Allergy/ immunology (A/I) professionals can increase awareness and utilization of programs providing free or low-cost EDDs, such as Viatris/Mylan's EpiPen4Schools program, while advocating for similar programs from additional pharmaceutical companies.
+18 State provision of targeted funding to school districts aimed at off-setting the cost of SE may also mitigate financial barriers.
+In 2013, the School Access to Emergency Epinephrine Act encouraged states to have SE, and states developing implementation plans were given preference for federal grants.
+19 Additional public and private sector strategies are needed to combat barriers related to high EDD cost.

-BARRIER 3: EDD ACCESS OBSTACLES
+Barrier 3: EDD access obstacles

 Difficulties with EDD access contribute to having insufficient prescribed EDDs in schools.
 National EDD shortages were recognized in May 2018, but manufacturers still experience sporadic shortages.20 The requirement for students to bring prescribed EDDs to school also leads to gaps in care.
-Students may not provide prescribed EDDs to schools due to a variety of factors including EDD cost and lack of healthcare access.21-23 Some students may have undiagnosed food allergies (FA) and thus were never prescribed EDDs.
-Approximately 15 to 31% of students needing EDD for anaphylaxis did not have an allergic history and would have been untreated without SE.^{6,7,24-26} Age appropriate students allowed to self-carry prescribed EDD may forget to consistently do so.27 While every state legally allows students to self-carry EDD,28 related ambiguous school policy, lack of policy, or inconsistent adherence to existing policy may prevent self-carrying of prescribed EDD by students approved to do so from their allergist, parents/caregivers, and SN.^{29,30} State regulations or district policy may also not allow SE be taken off school property for field trips or after school activities.29
+Students may not provide prescribed EDDs to schools because of various factors including EDD cost and lack of health care access.21-23 Some students may have undiagnosed food allergies (FAs) and thus were never prescribed EDDs.
+Approximately 15% to 31% of students needing EDD for anaphylaxis did not have an allergic history and would have been untreated without SE.
+6,7,24-26 Ageappropriate students allowed to self-carry prescribed EDD may forget to consistently do so.27 Although every state legally allows students to self-carry EDD, 28 related ambiguous school policy, lack of policy, or inconsistent adherence to existing policy may prevent self-carrying of prescribed EDDs by students approved to do so from their allergist, parents/caregivers, and SN.^{29,30} State regulations or district policy may also not allow SE to be taken off school property for field trips or after school activities.29